Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 - always check for self assignment in assignment operators
 - make everything const / constexpr by default

-## Video XX: Filler - Templates still useful!
+## Video: Filler - Templates still useful!
 - write more Templates!
 - Don't copy-paste code!
 It could probably be a template!
     - Find duplicate code: https://docs.pmd-code.org/latest/pmd_userdocs_cpd.html
     - `pmd-cpd` Package in the AUR

-## Video 29: Filler - Even More General Tips
+## Video: Filler - Even More General Tips
 - ownership model (there should always only be one owner of data)
 - always use at least: -Wall -Wpedantic -Werror -Wconversion
 - use smart pointers when you can!